KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 The `ac_cc` parameter sets the network cluster on which the chain can interact with other chains via Custom Consensus modules and MoMoM technology.

-Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- coins on one asset chain can be directly transferred to any other asset chain that has the same `ac_cc` setting and the same set of notary nodes (same set of `notary pubkeys`) .
+Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- coins on one Smart Chain can be directly transferred to any other Smart Chain that has the same `ac_cc` setting and the same set of notary nodes (same set of `notary pubkeys`) .

 Most functionalities enabled by `ac_cc` can function with or without Komodo's notarization service.
 However, cross-chain transaction validation and its dependent features, including cross-chain fungibility, require notarization.

 ### ac_cc=0

-Setting `ac_cc=0` disables Custom Consensus on the asset chain entirely.
+Setting `ac_cc=0` disables Custom Consensus on the Smart Chain entirely.

 ::: tip
-It is better to <b>NOT</b> use `ac_cc=0` for an asset chain where Custom Consensus should not be enabled.
+It is better to <b>NOT</b> use `ac_cc=0` for an Smart Chain where Custom Consensus should not be enabled.
 Omitting the `ac_cc` parameter altogether will achieve the same result.
 :::

 ### ac_cc=1

-Setting `ac_cc=1` permits Custom Consensus on the asset chain, but will not allow the asset chain to interact in cross-chain Custom Consensus functionality with other asset chains.
+Setting `ac_cc=1` permits Custom Consensus on the Smart Chain, but will not allow the Smart Chain to interact in cross-chain Custom Consensus functionality with other Smart Chains.

 ### ac_cc=2 to 99

-The values of `2` through `99` (inclusive) indicate asset chains that can validate transactions that occur on other asset chains on the same cluster (i.e. the same `ac_cc` value), but their coins are not fungible.
+The values of `2` through `99` (inclusive) indicate Smart Chains that can validate transactions that occur on other Smart Chains on the same cluster (i.e. the same `ac_cc` value), but their coins are not fungible.

 However, coins are not fungible, and therefore cannot be transferred between blockchains.

 ### ac_cc=100 to 9999

-Setting the value of `ac_cc` to any value greater than or equal to `100` will permit cross-chain interaction with any asset chain that has the same `ac_cc` value and is secured by notary nodes with the same `pubkey`.
+Setting the value of `ac_cc` to any value greater than or equal to `100` will permit cross-chain interaction with any Smart Chain that has the same `ac_cc` value and is secured by notary nodes with the same `pubkey`.

-All asset chains that have the same `ac_cc (>= 100)` value form a cluster, where the base tokens of all the chains in the cluster are fungible via the burn protocol.
+All Smart Chains that have the same `ac_cc (>= 100)` value form a cluster, where the base tokens of all the chains in the cluster are fungible via the burn protocol.

-For example, an asset chain set to `ac_cc=201` in its parameters can interact with other asset chains with `ac_cc=201` on the same notary-node network, but cannot interact with an asset chain set to `ac_cc=301`.
+For example, an Smart Chain set to `ac_cc=201` in its parameters can interact with other Smart Chains with `ac_cc=201` on the same notary-node network, but cannot interact with an Smart Chain set to `ac_cc=301`.

 ### Summary of `ac_cc`